 The sun’s rotation to the earth is constantly changing, which means the tide is changing, and the seasons are changing, and the colours of the leaves on the trees are changing.
 The amount of light we get daily is changing and it affects our mood and how we can handle personal stress.
 All of these points are to remind you to be gentle on yourself if you’re struggling to reach your potential or manage your stress strategically.

 What I see in my practice is people often want help in stress-management, and they want powerful strategies to becoming healthier, but they’re too busy to stop and take a breath.

-Life become too chaotic and they feel guilty for taking a day off work, and become even more stressed-out as a result. o managing some of the deeper nuances of life’s continuous ebb and flow.
+Life becomes too chaotic and they feel guilty for taking a day off work.
+Then you become even more stressed-out as a result.
+By managing some of the deeper nuances of life’s continuous ebb and flow, you can manage your stress.
 That’s the essence of coaching, and why you’re reading this blog.

 But in order for coaches & leadership trainers to do their jobs with precision, they need to learn strategies so their customers can get help managing this constant state of change.